roth-michael/FoundryVTT-RestRecovery/docs/short-rest-settings.md

 * Full *(Default)*
 * Custom Formula

-## Resources recovery fraction

-The fraction of resources to recover on a short rest.

-Available choices for this setting are as follows:
-* None
-* Quarter
-* Half
-* Full *(Default)*
-* Custom Formula

 ## Item uses recovery fraction

 The fraction of item uses (items, consumables, etc.) to recover on a short rest, if the item has charges with limited uses per short rest.